jonasdasdefekte/The-Sage/README.md

 - 2 relics for any character
 - 1 potion for any character

 For details, feel free to check out our [design document](https://github.com/jonasdasdefekte/The-Sage/blob/master/The%20Sage "The Sage").
+You can also read on here for an introduction on the basic gameplay concepts.

 ## Gameplay